theNewDynamic/oregonsadventurecoast.com/content/blog/2016-08-16-mill-luck-salmon-celebration-returns-to-oregons-adventure-coast.md

 - Special Events & Holidays

 ---
-Much like the Salmon returns upstream, the <a href="http://www.themillcasino.com/entertainment/salmon.cfm" target="_blank" class="broken_link">Mill-Luck Salmon Celebration</a> returns each year to the Mill Casino in North Bend on **Friday, September 10th__ to **Sunday, September 11th, 2016. **
+Much like the Salmon returns upstream, the _Mill-Luck Salmon Celebration returns each year to the Mill Casino in North Bend on **Friday, September 10th__ to **Sunday, September 11th, 2016. **

 The annual Salmon Bake Dinner (ticketed event) is among the highlights of this celebration of Native American and <a href="http://www.coquilletribe.org/AboutUs.htm" target="_blank">Coquille Tribal culture</a>.
 The family-friendly event also offers visitors free daily performances by Native American storytellers, drummers, flutists and dancers, a marketplace offering traditional wares and foods, a bay-front canoe exhibit and races, traditional games and activities for children, plus a variety of cultural demonstrations and educational exhibits.